networkservicemesh/networkservicemesh/docs/Ubuntu.md

 ## Kubectl

-Although `kubectl` can be donwloaded as a snap, we recommend usint the official Kubernetes repo:
+Although `kubectl` can be downloaded as a snap, we recommend using the official Kubernetes repo:

 ```bash
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add